lavoshnikov/lavoshnikov.github.io/_posts/2024-03-30-first-own-post.markdown

 ---
 layout: post
-title:  "My first own Post"
+title:  "Welcome to sequel.blog !"
-date:   2024-03-30 15:08:57 +1100
+date:   2024-03-31 23:00:00 +1100
 categories: misc
 ---

-This is my first own post using Jekyll, wohoo.

-I will first test it locally, running bundle exec jekyll serve.
+Welcome to the very first post of this humble blog.
+Together, we will deep dive into a wonderful world of SQL.

+P.S.
+Yes, I used to hate calling SQL 'sequel', but in the end it was a nice available domain name.

 {% highlight sql %}
+-- To give you some flavour:
-SELECT *
+SELECT 'Hello World!'
-FROM ships
+FROM yet_another_blog
-WHERE year > 2000;
+WHERE year = 2024;
 {% endhighlight %}